Chen-Suyi/Chen-Suyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 🏠 About Me
 I am a third-year graduate student at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/), supervised by [Prof. Guanghui Liu](https://www.researchgate.net/profile/Guanghui-Liu-7) and [Prof. Shuaicheng Liu](http://www.liushuaicheng.org/).
-I received my Bachelor degree in [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in 2021.
+I received my Bachelor's degree at [University of Electronic Science and Technology of China (UESTC)](https://www.uestc.edu.cn/) in 2021.

-My research area is computer vision, with a focus on 3D point cloud registration, generative models, and synthetic datasets.
+My research interest is computer vision, with a focus on 3D point cloud registration, generative models, and synthetic datasets.

 # 🔥 News
 - *2023.07*: &nbsp;🎉🎉 One paper is accepted by International Conference on Computer Vision (ICCV 2023).